wota-n/vagrant-vms/README.md

-# vagrant-vms
+# Local Kubernetes Cluster with Vagrant
-Create multiple VMs with Vagrant
+This project is to auto provision Virtual Machines using Vagrant followed by automating the process of configuring a full k8s cluster rather than using k3s or microk8s.